adityjoshi/obsidian/EDM.md

 experience encompasses an end user's entire experience with a product— not just how well the product worked, but how they expected it to work, how they feel about using it, and how they feel about the company overall.
 ![[Screenshot 2024-04-03 at 10.36.13 AM.png]]

+# Usability Testing
+Usability testing is the most common technique to check how usable your interface is from the human centre design framework.
+Usability testing is Evaluating a product by testing it on users

+The objectives of this technique are:

+• Gain insights from our users

+• See if we meet user’s expectations

+• Check if the design is matching business decision to real world use

+• Check if the user can perform the tasks we proposed

+• Find out if we’re on the right track

+• Get user reactions and feedback

+# CUSTOMER CO-CREATION
+Customer co-creation, also known as co-creation of value, is a collaborative process in which companies and their customers work together to create value through the development, customization, or enhancement of products, services, or experiences.